GK-Hynes/http-exploration/README.md

 # HTTP - Hypertext Transfer Protocol

-HTTP is a request-response protocol which allows for communication between servers and clients.
+HTTP is a protocol which allows for communication between servers and clients.
+The message sent by the client, usually a web browser, is the **request**, and the message sent in return by the server is the **response**.

+HTTP was developed in the early 1990s and designed to be extensible.
+Initially used to fetch HTML, it was extended to allow it to fetch other content, such as images and videos, and also to send content to the server.

 ## HTTP is stateless

 Every request is completely independent.
-The server does not remeber the state of the client when previous requests were sent.
+The server does not keep any data (or state) between two requests.
 Other methods, such as localStorage, cookies and sessions are needed for that.

 ## HTTPS - Hypertext Transfer Protocol Secure